DaniloVeljovic/CLIent/README.md

 # CLIent

-Todo:
+TODO:
-1. Edit collections
+1. Environment variables
-2. Edit request
+2.
-3. Delete collections
-4. Delete request
-5.

 How to add collections?